Other Potential Beneficiaries

 - Are eligible for the Extended Care Health Option if they have a qualifying condition

-- Can get medical and dental care in military hospitals and clinics on a space-available basis
+- Can get medical and dental care in military hospitals and clinics if space is available

-When the transitional compensation period ends, victims of abuse can continue to get space-available care at military hospitals and clinics for conditions that are directly related to the abuse, or knowledge of (witnessing, e.g.) abuse, including post traumatic stress disorder.
+When the transitional compensation period ends, victims of abuse can continue to get care at military hospitals and clinics, if space is available, for conditions that are directly related to the abuse, or knowledge of (witnessing, e.g.) abuse, including post traumatic stress disorder.

 For more information about the Transitional Compensation Program and how to apply, please contact your installation's Family Advocacy Program, Victim Witness Assistance Program or legal assistance office.